- Walden University: Mental Health Counseling

 Mental Health Counseling

-Kirsten's responsibilities at the AEWO include grant writing, producing literature for clients, developing different wellness programs, and creating and holding group counseling programs and running sessions for different groups of people, such as people who are grieving, people who are recently disabled, and people who are experiencing clinical depression.
+She was also responsible for running sessions for different groups of people, such as people who are grieving, people who are recently disabled, and people who are experiencing clinical depression.
 Kirsten has experience in counseling in a wide variety of issues, including:

-Writing and Editing
+Writing and Editing Career

+Kirsten works as a mental health editor for one of the largest websites on the internet with millions of visitors.
 You can find Kirsten's editing services available at kirstenschuder.com.
-One of Kirsten's collaborations, Anita's Piano, was finalist for the 2015 Montaigne Award.
+One of Kirsten's collaborations, Anita's Piano, was a finalist for the 2015 Montaigne Award.
 In the namesake of the philosopher, the Montaigne Award is granted to new works that cause those who read it to reflect deeply upon their "raison d'être."